 Ensure there are no weeds in your potting mixture, as they may compete for resources when growing roots on the pad.

-6. Place the Cactus Pad on Top of the Soil
+6. Place the Pad on Top of the Soil

-Once you have prepared a pot with soil, it’s time to place the cactus pad on top of this.
+Once you have prepared a pot with soil, it’s time to place the cactus pad on top of it.

 Ensure the pad remains in contact with the soil, but don’t bury it.
 You just need to lay the pad flat on the soil surface.